-This is a guest post by Jenny Wickham with additional material by Andy Higgs
+This article was written by Jenny Wickham with additional material by Andy Higgs

 Continuing our mission to inspire and inform Grown-up Travellers we present the latest in our series of articles containing ideas for alternative things to do and see in well-known destinations.
 So far we’ve shared our tips on London, Stockholm, Copenhagen and Berlin.
 Then we featured Oslo, Paris, Amsterdam, Chicago and Istanbul.
 We’ve since focused on Australia, and you can check out these guides to Perth and Melbourne before moving on to this one…